top of page

 Interest: Five real, practical funding paths

-Each path below is a legitimate way to acquire a rental property without waiting to accumulatea large down payment.
+Each path below is a legitimate way to acquire a rental property without waiting to accumulate a large down payment.
 Pick the one that fits your situation and go deep on it.

 1. House hack with owner-occupied financing